-One of the worst blunders your business can do is to invest in a marketing campaign, novel venture or technological integration without fully researching it.
+One of the worst blunders your business can do is to invest in a marketing campaign, novel venture, or technological integration without thoroughly researching it.
 How foolish would you feel sinking thousands into an online advertising campaign to an audience that ignores digital ads?
-It’s much better to spend your time assessing the cost and benefits of a plan from the get go.
+It’s much better to spend your time assessing the cost and benefits of a plan from the get-go.

 As Sun Tzu says, “If you know the enemy and know yourself you need not fear the results of a hundred battles.”

 Just because you want to start a business, it doesn’t mean you know enough about the industry and the market.
 If you don’t do market research, you won’t be able to create a product or service customers want.
 Research is a time-consuming process, and it’s a mistake to avoid it.
 So make sure to learn as much about the industry, the customer, and the competition before you start a new business.

 Business Mistake #2 – Starting a business without a business plan

 Starting a business without a business plan is one of the most common business mistakes.

 Are you thinking about starting a business?
 If you start a business without a business plan, you set yourself up for failure.
 It’s that simple.

 A business plan will help you stay focused on what matters.
 Without a business plan, you’ll be overwhelmed by the daily demands of your business.
 As a result, you won’t be able to stay consistent.